Adult Activity Program Newsletter (click here)

+The Owasso Golden Agers host an Annual Book Sale during the Fall.
+The sale is advertised in the local newspapers and on the digital message center sign on 76th Street.
+Books of all genres are available.
 Book donations are accepted year-round.
 Books of all authors, topics and genres are welcome – no magazines, please.
-Donations are accepted Monday through Friday from 8 a.m. to 5 p.m. at the reception desk at the center.
+Donations are accepted from October 1st Monday through Friday from 9 a.m. to 4 p.m. at the Center’s Business Office.
 For more information, call 918-272-3903.

 Food is offered each Friday morning at 9 a.m. except on the Friday before the third Saturday.
 Grocery items such as bread, cakes, pies, yogurt, milk, cheese, salad and fruit are available at no charge.
 Each senior who would like some food is required to sign in and can choose items from each table according to the day’s limits.
-Because cakes and pies are so popular, vouchers for these items are provided at random.
+Because cakes and pies are so popular, vouchers for these items are provided by rotation.

-A potluck luncheon is held on Fridays at 11:30 a.m.
-Seniors take turns at cooking the main entrée and being hosts/hostesses in the kitchen.
-All participants bring a covered casserole to share or they contribute to the donation jar to help cover the expenses of the main dish.
+A potluck luncheon is held on Fridays at 11:00 a.m.
+Seniors take turns at volunteering in the kitchen to cook and serve the main entrée.
+Participants bring a covered casserole (entrée, salad or dessert) to share or they contribute to the donation jar to help cover the expenses of the activity.

-Genealogy SeekersClub meet on the first and third Thursday of the month at Noon.
+Genealogy Seekers Club meets on the first and third Thursday of the month at Noon.
 Members use online and paper resources to track down their family history.
 Members share tips on things they have found helpful in tracking down family members and also share with each other what they have found since the last meeting.

-The community center has a library available for all seniors to enjoy.
+The Community Center has a library available for all seniors to enjoy.
 The library includes many books that have proven popular with seniors including: Love Inspired romance novels; Christian; Westerns; and Mysteries.
 Stop by and enjoy the library any time during office hours.